Hidden Katong

 The co-living hub

-A co-living hub is a residential concept designed to accommodate multiple residents in a shared living environment.
-It combines private living spaces and shared communal spaces, thus encouraging its residents to form a community and a sense of collaboration while providing convenience and affordability.
+Designed to accommodate multiple residents in a shared living environment, the hub combines private living spaces and shared communal spaces, thus encouraging its residents to form a community and a sense of collaboration while providing convenience and affordability.
+The strategy of the project involves three phases.
+Spatial reconfiguration, co-living, and adhoc expansion.

 Spatial reconfiguration